-These sorts of conventions are not constrained by particular settings or plots.
-Their function is to create a particular emotional effect in stylistic fashion.
-These conventional effects can be treated as modules to design the subjective experience of characters/ audiences/users and build novel atmospheres and moods.
+These sorts of conventions are not actually constrained by particular settings or plots.
+Their function is to create a stylistically motivated emotional effect.
+Conventional effects of this type can be treated as "modules" to design the subjective experience of characters/ audiences/users and build novel atmospheres and moods.

-As the existence of multi-genre or “genre-bending” films and other media demonstrate, there is a gradation between genres of the same category that can be achieved by including enough convention elements to be reminiscent of both.
+As the existence of multi-genre or “genre-bending” films and other media demonstrate, there is a gradation or flexibility across genres that can be exploited by including enough conventional elements to be reminiscent of multiple references.

-The genres in video games are quite different from books and films.
-Video game genres (adventure, RPG, FPS, RTS, dating sim, etc.) describe the player experience and how the player interacts with the medium more than they describe setting or narrative mode per sé.
+The genres in video games offer a different suite of creative possibilities.
+Video game genres (adventure, RPG, FPS, RTS, dating sim, etc.) describe how the player interacts with the medium more than they describe setting or narrative mode per sé.
 These “interactive” genres are often combined with “literary” genres (sci-fi RPG, dramatic adventure, Western dating sim?) to describe ever more granular microgenres.

 Broken down far enough, genres are little more than collections of conventions.
-By ignoring the expectations of a given genre and focusing solely on the conventions it contains, genre shorthands can be used in a fluid, syncretic manner to create idiosyncratic character styles and to shift quickly between different atmospheres and moods.
+By ignoring the expectations of a given genre and focusing solely on the conventions it contains, genre conventions can be used in a fluid, syncretic manner to create idiosyncratic character styles and allow for rapid shifts in tone.